 - Play opera while you’re spending the day pressing tomatoes.
 Even if you don’t like opera.

 I’ve done this so many times it’s second nature so if you’re unsure or think I’ve left something out let me know.
-Or … you could just sit staring at your computer giving me a questioning look.

 →Follow me on Instagram where I often make a fool of myself←